“Third Onondaga Regiment”

 Served continuously with the Sixth Corps until the close of the war.

-See more on the 122nd New York Volunteer in the Civil War
+See more on the 122nd New York Volunteers in the Civil War